 A limited suspension is one thing, lasting change would be another.
 And so often, nothing is so permanent as the temporary.

 Its bishops’ latest attack on Cummings will do nothing to enamour the electorate.

 How prepared are we for strict social distancing for the forseeable future, compulsory masks, closed leisure facilities – and a semi-functioning economy?

 “Christ, our Paschal Lamb, has been sacrificed, alleluia; therefore, let us keep the feast by sharing the unleavened bread of uprightness and truth, alleluia.”

-“Our Shepherd is departed, the fount of living water,/At whose passing the sun was darkened…Today the gates of death and their bars as well our Saviour has destroyed.”
+“Our Shepherd is departed, the fount of living water,/At whose passing the sun was darkened…Today the gates of death…as well our Saviour has destroyed.”

 “There was darkness over the earth…and about the ninth hour Jesus cried aloud: ‘My God why hast thou forsaken me?’ ”

 Those who argue that the virus isn’t a serious problem and that the lockdown was unnecessary have more brains than sense.

 This crisis is teaching us the value of religious freedom, and the need to speak up for our faith at home and abroad.

 “Where charity and love are, there God is.
 Love of Christ has gathered us into one.
 Let us rejoice in Him and be glad.”